theofficialvedantjoshi/CRUx-Round3-Tasks/readme.md

 https://discord.com/oauth2/authorize?client_id=1246443201401716848&permissions=17979303652352&integration_type=0&scope=bot

-Remember the bot won't instantly show the server stats because it has not recorded any data.

 ## Task 2 - CLI TOTP Two Factor Authenticator:

 This CLI application helps you manage two-factor authentication (TOTP) codes for various services.
 It includes functionality to add, remove, modify, and show TOTP codes, as well as to import/export services with encrypted JSON files.